 One Schenley Park, Pittsburgh, PA 15213

 Phipps Conservatory and Botanical Gardens brings together the finest in horticulture, education and art.
+With 17 distinct botanical experiences, encounter something of the secret life of plants and glimpse one of the world's greenest public gardens.
 From seasonal flower shows to classes to special exhibits, something’s always blooming at Phipps!
-Don't miss the special Summer Flower Show: Living Harmoniously with Nature exhibition.

 To get there: Right in Oakland, just across from Schenley Park.